frederickohe/datascience/readme.md

   _Note: All data sources used in this project ( from data directory ) is for demonstration purposes._

 ## Contents
-- ### Python Language : Proficiency in Python: Good command over Python programming language, including knowledge of the core language features, data structures, and control flow.
+- ### Python Language : Good command over Python programming language, including knowledge of the core language features, data structures, and control flow.
 Ability to write clean, readable, and efficient code.
   <br>
   [Python Archive →](https://github.com/aienx/python-archive)

 - ### Data Analysis and Visualisation